-Parents and teachers often ask what group games suit deaf and hearing children, and whether any adaptions are needed for inclusion.
+Parents and teachers ask what group games suit deaf and hearing children, and whether any adaptions are needed to include everyone.

 Mixed Ability Groups